OscillateLabsLLC/skill-meal-plan/README.md

 ## About

-Suggests a meal for you to make, with full CRUD capabilities!
+Suggests a meal for you to make, based on a short default list, but you can manage your own meals!

 ## Examples